alexandrastroiu/To-Do-List-Project/README.md

 # To-Do List Project

 ## Project Overview
-A dynamic To-Do list project: users can add, remove, edit, check and filter tasks.
+A dynamic To-Do list: users can add, remove, edit, check and filter tasks.

 The project is inspired by [this site](https://todomvc.com/examples/javascript-es5/dist/#/).